-Intermittent fasting involves going for a portion of the day without food, then eating all your meals in a shortened window.
-It can be a great way to lose weight, slow down aging, increase your mental clarity, and generally feel like a healthier, happier version of yourself.
+Intermittent fasting for women involves going for a portion of the day without food, then eating all your meals in a shortened window.
+It can be a great way for healthy weight loss in women, slow down aging, increase your mental clarity, and generally feel like a healthier, happier version of yourself.

-But while intermittent fasting is great for a lot of men, it can be a little bit trickier for us women.
-We have to think about menstruation and fluctuating hormones throughout the month — two things that men don’t have to deal with.
+While intermittent fasting is great for a lot of men, it can be a little bit trickier for us women.
+We have to think about menstruation and fluctuating hormones throughout the month –two things that men don’t have to deal with.
 Fasting can also stress our thyroid glands more.

 As an integrative physician, I’ve worked with thousands of women over the past decade.
-Here are my top tips for how to start intermittent fasting.
+Here are my top tips for how to start intermittent fasting for women.

 Your metabolism changes a lot throughout the month.
 There are times when you’ll probably feel great fasting and times when fasting will be very difficult to keep up.